 (Have a unique skill or hobby that you would love to share with others?
 Create and sell a course!
 Teachable is the perfect platform that will teach you how to create a course and make passive income from it.)

 I recently co-hosted my first webinar with Allison from AllisonLindstrom.com, which was some additional work to my regular schedule.
 We hosted the webinar on a Saturday, which was perfect as things can be a little crazy during the workweek.

 Since it was my first time prepping for the webinar (and Allison did almost all of the heavy lifting), I probably spend around an extra 10 hours to do the slides, prep work, a dry run and the webinar itself.

 The best part about taking on additional work, like writing a book or prepping for a webinar, is that I already have a really good schedule in place for my blogging work week.
 I don’t feel the stress to take on additional work and really like the challenge of being pushed to do something new!

-I was recently invited to my local Chamber of Commerce to attend a workshop for entrepreneurs.
-During the panel session, what really stuck out for me was that it’s ok for me to continue to continue to pivot my business.
+My local Chamber of Commerce invited me to attend a workshop for entrepreneurs.
+The panel session showed me that it’s okay for me to continue pivoting in my business.

 I’m still learning as I go – and probably will be for a while – and my brand and business is still growing.
 Somedays I think I have it all figured out, and then something happens (generally positive) and I have to make adjustments, look at things with a fresh perspective and make smart decisions.
 All of this is about pivoting my business and being ready for change.

-If you have thought about becoming a freelancer or starting your own business, here’s a few posts to help you get started:
+Have you thought about becoming a freelancer or starting your own business?
+Here are a few posts to help you get started.